 As user behavior and technology change, so do the things the search engine’s place value or weight on, which in turn, should cause your SEO plan to adjust.
-For example, with the surge of smart phones and increased search on smart phones, search engines adjusted their algorithms to place a high importance on the mobile friendly design of a website in order to display it to user on a results page when searching from a mobile device.
+For example, with the surge of smart phones and increased search on mobile devices, search engines adjusted their algorithms.
+They now place a higher importance on the mobile friendly design of a website in determining rankings of results page when a user searches from a mobile device.
 It makes sense.
 A search engine is a business and it provides a service to a user.
 For the user to continue to come back and use the service, it must provide results with more efficiency than any other search engine.

 Here are some basics you should know when talking about SEO.

 - SEO strategy can and should include onsite and offsite SEO tactics.

 - SEO can take anywhere from 3-6 months to start producing results.
 (Maybe longer depending on the competition)

 - There are no tricks or ways to get around the algorithms.
 (I promise.
 And I will double down on that promise.)